Costa Ricans to pick president in run-off between outsider, former leader | Politics

 Costa Ricans to pick president in run-off between outsider, former leader

-Chaves had 41% of support, while Figueres was seen with 38%, with many voters still undecided, according to a poll by the University of Costa Rica published Tuesday.
-Chaves, who also briefly served as finance minister for outgoing President Carlos Alvarado, came second in an initial vote in February.
+Figueres resigned as executive director of the World Economic Forum in 2004 amid accusations in Costa Rica that he had influenced state contracts with the telecoms company Alcatel, a case that was never tried in court.
+"I came because it is mandatory, but I am a little afraid of what is going to happen to the country," said Diego Ortiz, 32, a nursing assistant who voted in the morning at a polling place in Leon XIII, a poor district north of capital San Jose.

-Costa Ricans are casting their ballots for a new president on Sunday who will steer the Central American country through debt woes and social discontent in a run-off between an anti-establishment outsider and former leader.
+Costa Ricans are casting their ballots in a run-off election Sunday, choosing between an anti-establishment outsider and former leader to be the next head of the Central American country as it grapples with debt woes and social discontent.
 Final polling gave economist Rodrigo Chaves, a former longtime World Bank official, a slight lead over former President Jose Maria Figueres.
 Chaves had 41% of support, while Figueres was seen with 38%, with many voters still undecided, according to a poll by the University of Costa Rica published Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)